Pledge trees one-off

 Tanzania is a large country with a vast array of climates and natural resources.
 With an annual output of about 90,000 tons of Sunflower seed oil, Tanzania is one of the top ten sunflower oilseed producers in the world.
 One area of our current Forest Garden projects lies in the sunflower belt of central Tanzania in the Singida region.
 Tanzania is also the top third tobacco producer in Africa.
 The second area of our Forest Garden projects lies to the east in the Tabora region.
 Most of our participant farmers in these semi-arid environment make money solely from sunflowers and tobacco resulting in a lack of diversity in food and cash crops and leading to increased deforestation.

-By 2021, Trees for the Future will have the Verified Carbon Standard (VCS) and Community Climate Benefits (CCB) certifications.
+The trees are currently being assessed for the Verified Carbon Standard (VCS) and Community Climate Benefits (CCB) certifications.
 These will more accurately account for CO2 sequestration in our projects based on tree species and climate conditions.
 There is a rigorous process for obtaining these certifications and they are climate and species-specific.
 To start, we will be conducting the verifications in Senegal and Kenya.

 Understanding the Process